NVIDIA/aistore/cli/README.md

 | `--refresh` | int | refreshing rate of the progress bar (in miliseconds), works only if `--progress` flag is set | `1000` |

 Examples:
-* `aiscli download status --id "5JjIuGemR"` returns the condensed status of the download
+* `ais download status --id "5JjIuGemR"` returns the condensed status of the download
-* `aiscli download status --id "5JjIuGemR" --progress --refresh 500` creates progress bars for each currently downloading file and refreshes them every `500` milliseconds
+* `ais download status --id "5JjIuGemR" --progress --refresh 500` creates progress bars for each currently downloading file and refreshes them every `500` milliseconds

 #### cancel

-`aiscli download cancel --id <value>`
+`ais download cancel --id <value>`

 Cancels download job given its id.